CSCI-5619-Fall-2020/Assignment-4/README.md

 # Assignment 4: Making Beat Saber in Babylon

-**Due: Monday, October 12, 10:00pm CDT**
+**Due: Monday, October 19, 10:00pm CDT**

 [Beat Saber](https://beatsaber.com/) is widely considered to be one of the best and most successful virtual reality games.
 There is a free demo available for the Oculus Quest, which you can find in the official store app.
 Before beginning this assignment, I suggest that you download this demo to familiarize yourself with the gameplay.

 In this assignment, you will be implementing Beat Saber's core mechanics.
-The template code includes a very simple scene with a single cube that flies towards the user.
-You do not
+The template code includes a very simple scene with an example music track and a single cube that flies towards the user.
+You can use `MeshBuilder` for this assignment, and you do not need to import custom meshes.
+If you want to make your game more interesting, you are also free to import additional assets, such as models, textures, or music.
+You can also modify any of the colors, textures, or lighting in the example scene.
+Creativity is encouraged!
+However, note that your grade will be based on the interaction functionality, not the artistic quality of the scene.

 ## Submission Information